Baba Fasiuddin

 A graduate in commerce, Mr. Fasiuddin played a key role in the Telangana movement as well as in the student and youth wings of the Telangana Rashtra Samithi.
 He is an associate of Chief Minister K. Chandrashekar Rao.

 His family is from Kolcharam Mandal in Medak District.
 He is presently the president of the TRS Student wing of Greater Hyderabad unit.
 Fasiuddin's father is a retired Government employee.
 His mother was an employee at Osmania Hospital.
 Mr. Fasiuddin is married and has 1 son and a daughter.

+Baba Fasiuddin on 8 February 2024 joined Congress Party in the presence of Telangana Congress in-charge Deepa Dasmunsi.